 Gingivitis is the first stage of periodontal disease.
 When you visit us, we will look for signs of swollen, red gums that bleed easily.
 The best treatment for gingivitis is regular flossing and gentle brushing.

 Periodontitis is a more advanced stage of periodontal disease.
-If you are diagnosed with this condition, then you run the risk of having gum damage and tooth loss.
+If you are diagnosed with this condition, you run the risk of gum damage and tooth loss.
 Trust us to help you repair the damage.

 What is Periodontics Treatment, and Why Is It Important?

 When you’re diagnosed with periodontal disease, it’s important that you get treatment right away.
 The effects of periodontal disease have serious consequences that range from infections at the gum line to gum tissue and bone loss.
 These dental problems can be reversed with the care of a qualified, experienced dental practice like ours.

 We offer periodontics treatment that will restore your oral health quickly and efficiently.
 Our experienced dentist, Dr. Muff, will discuss the treatment options with you, which may include scaling and root planing.
 Scaling is a non-surgical procedure done with an ultrasonic tool or laser to gently remove plaque and tartar that has built up on your teeth.
 Root planing is also non-invasive, and is done to remove bacteria and smooth the surfaces of the roots to stop further plaque buildup.

 If you have a gum infection caused by periodontal disease, then we may prescribe an antibiotic for you.
 It’s important to stop any infection in your gums because it can easily spread and cause further damage to your teeth.
 Infections that are left untreated can enter and damage the jaw bone, and may even spread to the rest of your body.